 Depreciation for property and equipment is recorded on a straight-line basis over the estimated useful lives of the assets.
 The estimated useful life for buildings ranges from 10 to 50 years.
 Buildings include leasehold improvements which are amortized over the life of the related facility lease (including any renewal periods, if appropriate) or the asset, whichever is shorter.
 The estimated useful life for equipment ranges from 2 to 25 years.
 Equipment includes certain computer software and software development costs incurred in connection with developing or obtaining software for internal use and is amortized over 3 to 10 years.
-Depreciation expense was \$471 million in 2018, \$425 million in 2017 and \$425 million in 2016.
-Assets related to capital leases were insignificant at December 31, 2018 and 2017.
+Depreciation expense was \$464 million in 2019, \$471 million in 2018 and \$425 million in 2017.